Please email email@example.com for further information.

-The Botanic Gardens and Hagley Park were rated the highest, at 36 per cent and 26 per cent respectively in 2018.
-Margaret Mahy Playground was considered the third top feature, with one quarter of respondents selecting this option, followed by rivers and streams (24 per cent).
+The Botanic Gardens and Hagley Park were rated the highest, at 36% and 26% respectively in 2018.
+Margaret Mahy Playground was considered the third top feature, with one quarter of respondents selecting this option, followed by rivers and streams (24%).

 The 2010-2011 Canterbury Earthquake Sequence had an enormous impact on the central city and its environment.
 Public spaces in the central city continue to be redeveloped and improved.

-In 2018, 59 per cent of Life in Christchurch survey respondents were satisfied or very satisfied with the look and feel of streetscapes and open spaces in the central city.
-This increased from 55 per cent in 2017.
+In 2018, 59% of Life in Christchurch survey respondents were satisfied or very satisfied with the look and feel of streetscapes and open spaces in the central city.
+This increased from 55% in 2017.
 This improvement in satisfaction may be due to the completion of a number of projects, such as Manchester Street landscaping and Rauora Park in the East Frame.

 New building practices and developments have changed since the earthquakes, in terms of safety requirements, future-proofing, aesthetic design, site integration and tenant needs.

-In 2018, 64 per cent of Life in Christchurch survey respondents were satisfied with the look and feel of new buildings in the central city.
-This was very similar to 2017 (63 per cent).
+In 2018, 64% of Life in Christchurch survey respondents were satisfied with the look and feel of new buildings in the central city.
+This was very similar to 2017 (63%).

 The design and use of buildings ground floor frontages has a high impact on the attractiveness and ease of use of the central city.
 Ideally, ground floor frontages are active, rich in detail and exciting to walk by.
 Active frontages generally relate to retail, service and food and entertainment activities.